sudowing/service-engine-template/README.md

 # <a id="static_html_documentation"></a> Static HTML Documentation

 You can also generate some awesome static HTML documentation using [Mermade/shins](https://github.com/Mermade/shins).
-Tip: I always use the `--inline` flag.
+Tip: I always use the `--inline` flag when generating the shin docs.

 **`Mermade/shins`** does not take the OpenAPI docs as input directly -- but rather a markdown format.
 You can generate this intermediate format using a related Mermade projects [Mermade/widdershins](https://github.com/Mermade/widdershins)
 ```sh